macder/medusa-fulfillment-shippo/README.md

 # References

-Documented Public API is considered as stable 1.0 release candidate
+Documented Public API is considered stable release candidate for 1.0

 Any public method not documented here may change prior to a 1.0 release